 Shine, Steven R.

-Discussed in Legendary Locals of Fort Wayne, by Randolph L. Harter, Craig S. Leonard August 5, 2015 on You know you've lived in Fort Wayne too long when... closed Facebook group.
+Discussed in Legendary Locals of Fort Wayne, by Randolph L. Harter, Craig S. Leonard August 5, 2015 on You know you've lived in Fort Wayne too long when...
+Private Facebook group.

 Born Gary Wayne Schelton, May 14, 1939, Fort Wayne, Indiana, he died January 7, 2016 at a nursing facility in Picayune, Mississippi.
 From his Gary Wayne Schelton Legacy.com obituary.
 He was preceded in death by his parents, Robert Schelton, Sr. and Virginia Curley Schelton; and his brother, Robert Schelton, Jr., his wife, Trina McClendon Schelton; his children, Laura Schelton, Lucinda (Rob) Horel, Brad (Amy) Schelton, and Gary (Heidi) Schelton; his step children, Tammy (Dale) Purvis, Teresa (Jay) Shugart, Ty (Sandy) Gill, and Jamin (Mandy) Seal; 23 grandchildren, 11 great grandchildren; and his sister, Beverly Hudson.
 Copied from his Gary Wayne Schelton obituary at the McDonald Funeral Home of Picayune, Mississippi.
 A 1957 graduate of Elmhurst High School, a teenage rockabilly and country music artist, his 1961 song "Kissin' at the Drive-In" became popular at drive-in movie theaters.
 His first song was record by Little Anthony and the Imperials.
-Troy sold over 3 million records including a million sales of his gold record "This Time" from Troy Shondell on Wikipedia, the free encyclopedia.
+Troy sold over 3 million records including a million sales of his gold record "This Time" from Troy Shondell on Wikipedia, The Free Encyclopedia.
 Singer Troy Shondell, Singer of 'This Time,' Dies at Age 76 by the Associated Press published January 8, 2016 on Abcnews.go.com.
 Photo and discussion March 29, 2017, December 6, 2018, April 4, 2019 and Shondell keyword search on You are positively from Fort Wayne, if you remember...
 Archived group only visible to existing members on Facebook.
-Troy Shondell - Dream Lover by John1948ThirteenA Published on Oct 21, 2009 YouTube.
+Troy Shondell - Dream Lover by John1948ThirteenA published on Oct 21, 2009 YouTube.
 Various photos were posted May 25, 2022 on True Fort Wayne Indiana History on Facebook.